 Your goal is simple: conversion.
 You want the people visiting your website to download that lead magnet, join your email list, and eventually become your newest happy customer.
-And with digital marketing, tracking your conversion rates is a breeze.
+And with digital marketing, tracking your conversion rates and other KPIs real-time is a breeze.

 High conversion rates equal business growth, and the Internet makes it simple for you to keep an eye on what’s converting well and what’s not.
-According to Google Ads, conversion rates are calculated by taking the number of conversions and dividing that by the number of total ad clicks that can be tracked to a conversion during the same time period.
+According to Google Ads, formerly known as Google AdWords, conversion rates are calculated by taking the number of conversions and dividing that by the number of total ad clicks that can be tracked to a conversion during the same time period.